Dardani: Polity

+History of the tribal government

 A Dardanian polity began to develop from the 4th century BC.
 The Kingdom of Dardania was attested since the 4th century BC in ancient sources reporting the wars the Dardanians waged against their south-eastern neighbor – Macedon – until the 2nd century BC.
 The Dardanian kingdom was made up of many tribes and tribal groups, confirmed by Strabo, who mentions the Galabri and Thunatae as Dardanian tribes, and describes the Dardani as one of the three strongest Illyrian peoples, the other two being the Ardiaei and Autariatae.

-The Dardanians, in all their history, always had separate domains from the rest of the Illyrians.
+The Dardanians always had separate domains from the rest of the Illyrians.
 The term used for their territory was (Δαρδανική), while other tribal areas had more unspecified terms, such as Autariaton khora (Αὐταριατῶν χώρα), for the "land of Autariatae."
 The term was used to describe the Dardanian political status as a semi-independent country in the later Roman Republic.
 Little data exists about the territory of the Dardani prior to Roman conquest, especially on its southern extent which has been contested with Macedon, so scholars use information provided in Roman times to define the bounds of Dardanian territory.

 An unnamed Dardanian king is mentioned in ancient sources describing the events of the region of the early 3rd century BC.
 He offered the Macedonian king Ptolemy Ceraunos 20,000 soldiers to counteract the invading Celts, but Ceraunos declined the offer.
 Tribal chiefs Longarus and his son Bato took part in the wars against Romans and Macedonians.